BelgianNoise/testing-xstate-machines/Testing Machines.md

 NOTICE:
 - every line should include `return`, otherwise it will continue going through all following if statement and eventually also reject().
 - This test also contains a great example for when you want to test if the machine transitions to a state multiple times.
-- This tests contains an example of how you make an `invoke` reject to end up in its `onError`.
+- This test contains an example of how you make an `invoke` reject to end up in its `onError`.

 #### Testing changes in the state